-Sony Pictures to keep tracking developments in SEBI interim order against ZEE's Subhash Chandra, Punit Goenka
+Sony Pictures to keep tracking developments in Sebi interim order against ZEE's Subhash Chandra, Punit Goenka

-The SPE (Sony Pictures Entertainment) on June 21 said, it will continue to monitor developments that may affect the merger deal between its Indian arm and ZEEL (Zee Entertainment Enterprises Ltd.).
+Sony Pictures Entertainment (SPE) on Wednesday said it will continue to monitor developments that may affect the merger deal between its Indian arm and Zee Entertainment Enterprises Ltd.

-"There have been several erroneous press reports recently speculating about the future of ZEE's planned merger with SPNI [Sony Pictures Networks India] following SEBI's interim order against Subhash Chandra and Punit Goenka," the company said.
+“There have been several erroneous press reports recently speculating about the future of ZEE’s planned merger with SPNI (Sony Pictures Networks India) following SEBI’s interim order against Subhash Chandra and Punit Goenka,” the company said.
+It further said, “We take very seriously the SEBI interim order and will continue to monitor developments that may affect the deal.”

 ADVERTISEMENT

-It further said, "We take very seriously the SEBI interim order and will continue to monitor developments that may affect the deal."
-Last week, Mr. Chandra and Mr. Goenka moved the SAT (Securities Appellate Tribunal) challenging the SEBI interim order that barred them from holding the position of a director or key managerial personnel in any listed company.
+Last week, Chandra and Goenka moved the Securities Appellate Tribunal challenging the Sebi interim order that barred them from holding the position of a director or key managerial personnel in any listed company.

-Shareholders of ZEEL had given their ascent to the merger in October 2022, weeks after fair trade regulator CCI (Competition Commission of India) gave its conditional nod.
+Shareholders of ZEEL had given their ascent to the merger last year in October, weeks after fair trade regulator Competition Commission of India gave its conditional nod.

 ADVERTISEMENT